HeliosLang/compiler/README.md

 Function values aren't entirely first class: they can't be put in containers (so not in lists nor in any fields of a `data` or `union` type).

 ### Builtin operators
-Operators that can be used in compile-time `const` statements are marked with a '^'.
+Operators that can be used in compile-time `const` statements are marked with '^'.

  * `!
 Bool -> Bool`
  * `Bool || Bool -> Bool`